-In accordance with Gov. Gretchen Whitmer and the Michigan Department of Health and Human Services’recommendations designed to help prevent the spread of Coronavirus Disease 2019 (COVID-19), the Anna Scripps Whitcomb Conservatory and Belle Isle Aquarium have been temporarily closed.
-For current and up-to-date information regarding Belle Isle Conservancy's events and programming, please visit this PAGE.
+In accordance with Gov. Gretchen Whitmer and the Michigan Department of Health and Human Service's recommendations designed to help prevent the spread of the Coronavirus disease (COVID-19), the Belle Isle Aquarium has been temporarily closed.

 Belle Isle Park is a 982-acre island park located in Detroit with historic, environmental, and cultural resources that have been beloved for generations.
 The park is home to the Belle Isle Aquarium, Anna Scripps Whitcomb Conservatory, Dossin Great Lakes Museum, Belle Isle Nature Center, the James Scott Memorial Fountain, and more!